SeanShubin/documentation/videos/character/character.md

         new InputStreamReader(new FileInputStream("README.md"), Charset.defaultCharset());

 Now the previously hidden input to the function is revealed.
-In general, you should be specific about what encoding you are using, so instead of going with the default charset, do something like this.
+In general, you should be specific about what encoding you are using, so instead of going with the default encoding, do something like this.

     InputStreamReader inputStreamReader =
         new InputStreamReader(new FileInputStream("README.md"), StandardCharsets.UTF_8);